Best Physical Therapy/Therapist colleges in New Jersey 2025

 Galloway, NJ

 Stockton University offers 1 Physical Therapy/Therapist degree programs.
-It's a medium sized, public, four-year university in a midsize suburb.
-In 2020, 28 Physical Therapy/Therapist students graduated with students earning 28 Doctoral degrees.
+It's a medium sized, public, four-year university in a outlying rural area.
+In 2023, 32 Physical Therapy/Therapist students graduated with students earning 32 Doctoral degrees.

 List of all Physical Therapy/Therapist colleges in New Jersey